Charmonium ground and excited states at finite temperature from complex Borel sum rules: Analysis results

 \subsection{At finite temperature}

 Let us see how the peaks are deformed by finite temperature effects.
 Fig.~\ref{temp1} shows the spectral functions in the temperature range between $0.9 \, T_c$ and $1.2 \, T_c$ and also in vacuum for comparison.
-We observe in the figure that the all peaks tend to disappear with increasing temperature, that is, the charmonia melt by the temperature effects.
+We observe in the figure that all the peaks tend to disappear with increasing temperature, that is, the charmonia melt by the temperature effects.
 In both channels, the spectral functions seem to be almost unchanged in the temperature range between $1.1 \, T_c$ and $1.2 \, T_c$.
 This observation may be interpreted as the fact that the complete melting of both states up to $1.1 \, T_c$.
 On the other hand, the drastic changes of the spectral functions occur around at $1.0 \, T_c$ for both peaks.
 This is understood to be caused by a sudden change of the $G_0(T)$ and $G_2(T)$ at about $1.0 T_c$ (see e.g. Ref.~\cite{Morita:2007pt}).

 Since we are most interested in comparing the melting behaviors of ground and excited states, we next examine them more carefully in the temperature region around $1.0 \, T_c$.
 The bottom panels of Fig.~\ref{temp1} hence show spectral functions at temperatures between $0.96 \, T_c$ and $1.04 \, T_c$ with a interval of $0.02 \, T_c$, while the energy range of the plot is limited to $\omega = 2 - 5 \, \mathrm{GeV}$.
 In this figure, however, we do not see any considerable difference between the ground and excited peaks: Both peaks seem to melt almost similarly with increasing temperature.
-On the other hand, in view of the MEM error estimation, we find that the second peak loses its statistical significance at a slightly lower temperature than that of the first peak, as shown in Table.~\ref{lower limit}.
-Let us note that these temperatures do not necessarily correspond to melting temperatures.
-Namely, we can conclude only that the physical peaks survive up to these temperatures, so that they merely indicate lower limits of the original melting temperatures.
+On the other hand, in view of the MEM error estimation, we find that the second peak loses its statistical significance at a slightly lower temperature than that of the first peak, as shown in Table~\ref{lower limit}.

+We note that the temperatures in Table~\ref{lower limit} do not necessarily correspond to the original melting temperatures, but only indicate their ``lower limits".
+In Fig.~\ref{error}, we show typical behaviors of error bars at finite temperature.
+At lower temperature $T<T_\mathrm{low}$, the peak has statistical significance, so that we can clearly conclude that it survives.
+At $T=T_\mathrm{low}$, the lower error bar of the peak reaches ``the dip" at the high-energy side of the peak.
+At higher temperature $T>T_\mathrm{low}$, the statistical significance of the peak is lost, so that we cannot conclude anything about its existence.
+Thus, all we can say is that the physical peak survives at least up to $T=T_\mathrm{low}$, and $T_\mathrm{low}$ merely indicates a lower limit of the original melting temperature.
+Therefore, the original melting temperatures might become larger than the lower limits in Table~\ref{lower limit}.